nspin/dotfiles/config/vim/README.md

 # Vim Configuration

-As a project, vim is well documented, stable, portable, etc., However, imho, the different components are jumbled together.
+As a project, vim is well documented, stable, portable, etc., However, IMHO, the different components are jumbled together.
 The best way to deal with this that I know of is to have as much control as possible over the environment in which vim runs.